hydra3333/vpy_slideshow/README.md

 You can safely close the pop-up dos box after it's completed.

 Now, using your favourite text editor, eg Notepad, edit `slideshow_settings.py` and make required changes.
-Syntax is critical, all command and matching quotes etc must be **perfect** or the process will fail.
+Syntax is critical, all brackets, matching quotes, and commas etc must be **perfect** or the process will fail.
 Look for and change the settings you need.
 Please be careful or you will have to re-edit ;)

 **At a minimum:**